-It is shown in Table 13.84, Table 13.85, and Table 13.86 that a complete and comprehensive water balance could not be determined in the Ezakheni Water Loss Investigation as the majority of the meters were not operational(November 2018).
-Figure 13.72 shows a significant decline in production over the last few months leading up to March 2020.
-This can be attributed to the plant being affected by lightning strikes, load shedding and problems with the abstraction pumps (all of which are soon to be replaced by Umgeni Water).
-It can be seen from the 12 month monthly average (production) in Figure 13.72 that the WTP is currently capable of meeting the forecasted demands of 2021.
+It is shown in Table 13.84,

+Table 13.85, and Table 13.86 that a complete and comprehensive water balance could not be determined in the Ezakheni Water Loss Investigation as the majority of the meters were not operational (November 2018).
+Figure 13.73 shows fluctuations in production over the last few months leading up to February 2021.
+This can be attributed to the plant being affected by lightning strikes, load shedding, community protests and bursts/leaks on main pipelines.
+The WTP is currently capable of meeting the forecasted demands of 2022 (Figure 13.73).